Introduction to the Counseling Process

 However, if after a few weeks, you continue to feel that counseling is not helping, or that your counselor has not made a good connection with you, there are steps you can take.
 You can speak openly and candidly to your counselor about these concerns.
 Your counselor can alter what he or she is doing or refer you to another counselor.
 If speaking directly to your counselor is too uncomfortable, you can ask the secretary of the counseling center to set up an appointment with another counselor.

-For more information about the counseling process, contact your college or university counseling center.
+For more information about the counseling process, contact the Iona College Counseling Center at (914) 633-2038.

 Iona College Counseling Center (914) 633-2038